 - One of Google’s significant updates targeted spammy queries associated mainly with shady industries such as super high-interest loans and payday loans, porn, and other heavily spammed queries.

 - Payday loans, casinos, and debt consolidation websites, according to Cutts, would affected.
-Other heavily spammed niches, such as pharmaceuticals, casinos, and financial areas such as mortgages and insurance, also affected.
+Other heavily spammed niches, such as pharmaceuticals, casinos with no account, and financial areas such as mortgages and insurance, also affected.

 - When Cutts announced this change in a May 2013 webmaster video, he attempted to explain that some queries that tend to be spammy, such as payday loans or pornographic-related queries, were less likely to target Google’s spam team.